nu11man/react-native-essentials/README.md

 # React Native Essentials

 ### What is this?
-This repository contains a compilation of essential components, configurations and utilities that you can use when starting a React Native projects.
+This repository contains a compilation of essential components, configurations and utilities that you can use when starting a new React Native project.

 ### How can I use this repo?